frankfredj/MLB_Arbitrage/README.md

 * ranger: 0.25
 * xgboost (linear and tree): 0.05

 The union of the 4 sets of retained features will be used to train a neural network as our 5th model.
+The number of retained predictors for each model is:

+* glmnet: 48
+* ranger: 22
+* xgboost linear: 72
+* xgboost tree: 76
+* neural network: 116

+# Parameters tuning

+The glmnet, ranger and xgboost models are tuned with the package mlrMBO.
+The chosen objective function to be maximised is the AUROC.